LingLing1301/Minecraft-Server-Next-Generation/README.md

 **Directions**
 - This a map, game is realized through the built-in datapack, it cannot be used directly, the server manager needs to use this map saves to create a server for others to play
-- The "#" comment is to explain the meaning of the uplink command, not the downlink command
+- Note for developers: The "#" comment is to explain the meaning of the uplink command, not the downlink command
 - The Servers/op directory contains functions available to administrators
 - The /reload command reloads datapacks